+The student and/or the student's parents or guardians expressly assume any risk associated with students owning or possessing electronic devices.
 Students using or possessing, other than those devices properly stored in a locker or vehicle, cell phones or other portable music devices after the first bell and before the last bell shall have them confiscated.
-Confiscated devices may be picked up at the school's administration office by the student's parents or guardians.1 Students have no right of privacy as to the content contained on any electronic devices that have been confiscated.2
+Confiscated devices may be picked up at the school's administration office by the student's parents or guardians.
+Students have no right of privacy as to the content contained on any electronic devices that have been confiscated.

-4.47- POSSESSION AND USE OF CELL PHONES, BEEPERS, ETC.
+4.47- POSSESSION AND USE OF CELL PHONES, BEEPERS, ETC. (cont.)

-Students believed to violate the previous section have no right of privacy as to the content contained on any cell phones and other electronic communication devices that have been confiscated. who use a school issued cell phones and/or computers for non-school purposes, except as permitted by the district's Internet/computer use policy, shall be subject to discipline, up to and including suspension or expulsion.
+Students who use a school issued cell phones and/or computers for non-school purposes, except as permitted by the district's Internet/computer use policy, shall be subject to discipline, up to and including suspension or expulsion.
 Students are forbidden from using school issued cell phones while driving any vehicle at any time.
 Violation may result in disciplinary action up to and including expulsion.